domlet/domlet.github.io/_posts/2024-12-25-makerspace-classroom-tour.md

 pin: true
 image:
   path: /assets/img/th-domlet-makerspace-tour-1200x630.jpg
   alt: Classroom snapshot at the start of Fall 2024.
-Seats 34 students.
+Seats 34 high school students.

 ---

 ![3D model of Mx.B's classroom at CCPA](/assets/img/th-domlet-3d-640x330.gif){: .right width="200"}
 For each slideshow below, click the `‹` and `›` arrows to see more photos.
 You can also [explore a 3D model](https://domlet.github.io/3d/) from [this post](/posts/3d-models).
-For reference, here is a ["before" picture](/assets/img/maker-educator/domlet-maker-ccpa-classroom-before-makerspace-FA22.png).
+For reference, here is a ["before" picture](/assets/img/maker-educator/domlet-maker-ccpa-classroom-before-makerspace-FA22.png) of the room.

 ### Programming is Social